 Not the best, but really deserves a higher place.

-Only 1% votes?
-This should if been played on unplugged and it should be on their best of album
+Only 1% of the votes?
+This should have been played on Unplugged, and it should be on their best-of album.

 This should be in the top 5 without a doubt!

 Excellent, one of their best songs, that riff is awesome!

 The verse is awesome too, the Staley and Cantrell harmony is awesome!

 I have many favorite AIC songs, but this is the one I always come back to.

 This deserves at least a top 10 spot.

 Nice list... but this is my favorite.
 I love the way Layne sings it so much, especially the version on their live album.
 Facelift is such a cool album, though.